psakievich/hello-spack/docs/index.md

 ```
 We can now walk through the suggested modifications based on the `FIXME's` and other comments.
 Minimally we need to:

 1) add a `git` attribute to point the package to our source
 2) add a version using the `main` branch.

+Now let's run `spack info hello-spack` and digest what is there.

+## Installing the Package